elfexor/russian_name/README.md

-This package perfect for prototyping stuff or examples of real russian names in production apps.
+This package perfect for prototyping stuff or examples of real russian names nodeJS apps.

 ## Usage